hph/drake/README.md

 The worst case scenario is a million parallel cracking attempts at a billion passwords per second.
 This is a bit too optimistic and shows how strong the passwords are.

+You can obfuscate a simple password with the `-o` flag.
+For example:

+    $ drake -io
+    Enter the password: test
+    Enter the alignment (left/right): left
+    test}5S%hUFfui"h

+Or without `-i`:

+    $ drake -o test,right
+    ZV8G:vY7-'Obtest

+More obfuscation options will be added later.

 If you don't feel like typing all these options you could add an alias to your `.bashrc` (bash settings file):